thxlib/thxlib.github.io/lib/thx.promise/index.md

 description: Library for lightweight promises and futures.
 contributors:
   - fponticelli
-releasenote: JS promise conversion and updated package for thx.core.
+releasenote: Excluded .all and .afterAll from Java since there is a bug in the generated code.
-version: 0.5.0
+version: 0.5.1
 url: "https://github.com/fponticelli/thx.promise"
 title: thx.promise
 dependencies: